-- LIHTC developments in their initial 15-year Compliance Period as of the Proposal Application deadline listed in the Program Calendar. - Projects located in more than one county. - If a project is still in its affordability period as detailed in the original unamended funding agreement, it may not apply for additional Housing Development Assistance Program (HDAP). - Affordable Assisted Living (AAL) projects.
+- LIHTC developments in their initial 15-year Compliance Period as of the Proposal Application deadline listed in the Program Calendar.

+- Projects located in more than one county.

+- Affordable Assisted Living (AAL) projects.

+- Projects not meeting, at minimum, the definition of Moderate Rehabilitation B in the DAS.

+- New Construction only projects.